hodanesthtmcvns-stack/jk/README.md

-# PRANA - Platform for Resuscitation & Acute-care Networked Applications are a set of Software Tools created and maintained by Prof. Jyotirmay Kirtania for Critical Care & Anesthesia Applications, Point of Care Decision Support and Training of Residents
+# PRANA - Platform for Resuscitation & Acute-care Networked Applications
+These are a set of Software Tools created and maintained by Prof. Jyotirmay Kirtania for Critical Care & Anesthesia Applications, Point of Care Decision Support and Training of Residents.

 **Mission:** Bridging the gap between theory and bedside practice through open-access, physiologically-weighted, evidence-based decision support and documentation tools for anesthesia and intensive care.